hammingweight/gangplank/examples/drift/mdd/README.md

 # Drift Detection using Alibi Detect
 ## Alibi Detect
 Alibi detect is a Python library that provides drift detection tests.
 Alibi's tests can be classified as online (realtime) or batch (offline).
-In this example, we'll use the online MDD (maximum mean discrepancy) test, `MMDDriftOnline`.
+In this example, we'll use the online MMD (maximum mean discrepancy) test, `MMDDriftOnline`.
 The `alibi-detect` and `pytorch` libraries must be installed to run this drift detection code

 ```